 - 6.5.1 ATS accredited schools.
 Credits granted by a school accredited by the ATS are considered creditworthy. - 6.5.2 ATS Associate Members.
-Credits granted by a school which is an Associate Member of ATS can be considered creditworthy under the following circumstances: a) the student must have been academically qualified to be admitted to a degree program at TST when admitted to the Associate Member school; b) only for a course in which the student has received first or second class standing is creditworthy; c) only a course taught by a professor holding a generally recognized academic degree in the field of instruction (e.g., PhD, ThD, DMin) is creditworthy (it is the responsibility of the student to document the professor's academic standing); d) a maximum of five credits may be received from an ATS Associate Member, and ten credits from an ATS Candidate for Accreditation School. - 6.5.3 Other institutions.
+Credits granted by a school which is an Associate Member of ATS can be considered creditworthy under the following circumstances: a) the student must have been academically qualified to be admitted to a degree program at TST when admitted to the Associate Member school; b) the student has received first- or second-class standing; c) the instructor holds a generally recognized academic degree in the field of instruction (e.g., PhD, ThD, DMin) (it is the responsibility of the student to document the professor's academic standing).
+A maximum of five credits may be received from an ATS Associate Member, and ten credits from an ATS Candidate for Accreditation School. - 6.5.3 Other institutions.
 Credits from other institutions will be dealt with on a case-by-case basis by each school; the standard to be applied is whether a course for which credit is sought was taught similarly to a course at an ATS institution in respect of (a) level, (b) workload, (c) method, (d) learning outcomes, and (e) academic credibility.
 The mark earned by the student may also be taken into account. - 6.5.4 Precedents and guidelines.
 The Admissions and Procedures Committee may establish precedents and guidelines for the guidance of colleges. - 6.5.5 Arithmetical basis for credit.
 Where courses taken at another institution are weighted in terms of credit hours, credit, if it is to be granted at all, will be given on the basis of ten TST credits for a full year's study at the other institution, defined as one-half the credits required by that institution for the completion of a two-year degree or one-third the credits required by that institution for the completion of a three-year degree, or the like; or a smaller or larger number of TST credits in proportion to the amount of study at the other institution. - 6.5.6 Biblical languages at Bible Colleges.
 Credits for courses in Biblical Hebrew or Biblical Greek completed at a Bible college accredited by the American Association of Bible Colleges may be used to grant up to two transfer credits towards a student's conjoint basic degree program, provided that the student has demonstrated by examination the level of competence required of a student who successfully completes a similar course in the TST.